-Visikol SEK -123.0m
+Visikol SFK -5.0m

-The WACC for this CGU has increased by 2.0 percentage points since 2022 because of rising market interest rates.
+The WACC for this CGU has increased by 2.0 percentage

+points since 2022 because of rising market interest rates.
 In addition, Visikol has developed weaker than anticipated over the last year.
 This has led to no contingent consideration being in question for fiscal year 2023, something which was expected at the time of acquisition and impacted the goodwill value at the acquisition date.
 Further in 2023, a decision has been made to integrate Visikol into MatTek since BICO has concluded that Visikol has better opportunities to reach profitability as an integrated part of MatTek.
 Due to the integration, Visikol's offering will be smaller and more focused on profitability.
 Given this, future projections have been lowered, resulting in a need for goodwill impairment.

-Biosero SEK -47.3m
+QInstruments SEK -16.0m

 The WACC for this CGU has increased by 1.4 percentage points since 2022 because of rising market interest rates.
 Since the acquisition was made relatively recently, the CGU has not yet accumulated a significant difference between recoverable amount and carrying amount.
-Contingent considerations for fiscal year 2023 or 2024 are no longer booked, something which was expected at the time of acquisition and impacted the goodwill value at closing.
 Due to the limited headroom from 2022, the increase in WACC led to an impairment of this CGU in 2023.

-Nanoscribe SEK -163.7m
+Nanoscribe SEK -98.0m